 QUEEN CHARLOTTE SOUNDS WALK

 Queen Charlotte Sounds Track is one of New Zealand’s great walks.
-Walks range from easy half-hour strolls to multiple day treks.
+Walks range from easy half-hour strolls to multiple day tracks.
 The Queen Charlotte track stretches 71 km from Ship Cove to Anakiwa and is an intermediate to advanced grade walk.
 You will be rewarded with skyline views of Queen Charlotte and Kenepuru Sounds.
 You meet the locals, native birds such as the fantail and weka.

 For self-guided walks Queen Charlotte Track will offer you options ranging from half day walks to multiple day walks is a hassle free way to enjoy the walk without the logistics becoming the walk’s focus.
 There are various options from budget friendly to pampered luxury.
 It is recommended for families that meals and transportation are part of the deal to ensure that all ages enjoy one of New Zealand finest tracks that is walkable all year round.